 All learning is individualised and personalised to each young person at Oakley School.
 We use a Total Communication approach to ensure young people can access all learning and activities.
 Visual supports such as ‘now and next’ boards, task management boards and visual timetables are also used to help prepare young people for the day and tasks ahead.
 We have frequent opportunities for young people to practise and make progress towards Education, Health and Care Plan Targets.
 All lessons and teaching are adapted so that our young people can access the curriculum.
 Staff plan using personalised strategies and supports within each class to ensure that all young people enjoy learning and make progress towards their own targets and outcomes.

-Further Education has its own separate and distinctive work, study rooms and reception area where students can relax at lunch time and during break.
+Phase 4 has its own separate and distinctive work, study rooms and reception area where students can relax at lunch time and during break.
 They also spend time away from school in the local community, at local colleges of further education, and take part in community projects and work experience.

 Students are allocated to tutorial groups of around ten students and individual tutorials are arranged weekly.
 They are offered a range of pre-vocational, vocational and leisure courses in addition to providing opportunities to further development of core skills.
 The programme varies, as it adapts to meet individual needs, capabilities and interests.